glpi-project/java-library-glpi/README.md

 ## Documentation

-We maintain a detailed documentation of the project in the [project's website](https://glpi-project.github.io/java-library-glpi/).
+We maintain a detailed documentation of the project on the [website](https://glpi-project.github.io/java-library-glpi/).

 ## Versioning

-In order to provide transparency on our release cycle and to maintain backward compatibility, Flyve MDM is maintained under [the Semantic Versioning guidelines](http://semver.org/).
+In order to provide transparency on our release cycle and to maintain backward compatibility, GLPI is maintained under [the Semantic Versioning guidelines](http://semver.org/).
 We are committed to following and complying with the rules, the best we can.

-See [the tags section of our GitHub project](https://github.com/glpi-project/java-library-glpi/tags) for changelogs for each release version of Flyve MDM.
+See [the tags section of our GitHub project](https://github.com/glpi-project/java-library-glpi/tags) for changelogs for each release version.
 Release announcement posts on [the official Teclib' blog](http://www.teclib-edition.com/en/communities/blog-posts/) contain summaries of the most noteworthy changes made in each release.

 ## Contact

-For notices about major changes and general discussion of Flyve MDM development, subscribe to the [/r/glpi](http://www.reddit.com/r/glpi) subreddit.
+For notices about major changes and general discussion of GLPI development, subscribe to the [/r/glpi](http://www.reddit.com/r/glpi) subreddit.
-You can also chat with us via IRC in [#GLPI on freenode](http://webchat.freenode.net/?channels=GLPI]) or [@flyvemdmdev on Telegram](https://t.me/glpien).
+You can also chat with us via IRC in [#GLPI on freenode](http://webchat.freenode.net/?channels=GLPI]) or [@glpien on Telegram](https://t.me/glpien).

 ## Contribute